Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-Please don’t skip the addition of the Gochujang Korean chili paste.
+Don’t skip the addition of the Gochujang Korean chili paste.
 This unique ingredient is very hard to substitute and get a similar flavor profile for your dish.

-I found this in the Asian aisle of my local grocery store.
-You can store it in the refrigerator for quite some time and use it in many Asian recipes for a more complex sweet heat that a standard hot sauce or red pepper flakes will not give.
+It can be stored in the refrigerator for quite some time and used in many Asian recipes for a more complex sweet heat that a standard hot sauce or chili pepper flakes will not give.

 Substitutions And Additions